Introduction

 On Discussion

-People generally apply this view exclusively to their own faiths, however, claiming that it would be impossible to discuss faith simply to avoid having their own faith questioned.
-Yet most people are happy to discuss why people are wrong to put their faith in tribal religions, sects, superstition, mysticism, or Scientology.
+Yet people generally apply this view exclusively to their own faiths.
+Most people are happy to discuss tribal religions, sects, superstitions, mysticism, or Scientology.
 This shows that a discussion about faith is not only possible but also quite common.
 Even if one person or the other does not converse about faith at all, the fact that most others do shows that it cannot be impossible.
 In general, atheists do discuss both faith and gods, thus proving that it cannot be impossible.

 God’s existence needs no proof

-If our goal is impact other people in any way with our belief, then we will also need proof.
+If our goal is impact society or other people in any way with our belief (for example: proposing religion to be taught at school, asking for exceptions from the law for reasons of faith, etc.), then we will also need proof.

 If we have no such goal, then indeed we do not need proof of what we believe.